 The Acceleration of Digital Experimentation

-- Real-time facial detection
+- Real-time facial landmark detection

 - Layered pigment simulation